Study of the strong interaction among hadrons with correlations at the LHC: Outlook

-\textbf{$\bullet$ $\Omega$--$\Omega$ correlations:} The HAL QCD collaboration has provided Lattice QCD calculations at the physical point for the $\Omega$--$\Omega$ system, predicting the existence of ''the most strange dibaryon'' with a binding energy of around 1.6 MeV~\cite{Gongyo:2017fjb}, implied by the strong attractive character of the $\Omega$--$\Omega$ strong interaction and the fact that the Pauli principle does not apply for this system.
+The HAL QCD collaboration has provided Lattice QCD calculations at the physical point for the $\Omega$--$\Omega$ system, predicting the existence of ''the most strange dibaryon'' with a BE of around 1.6 MeV~\cite{Gongyo:2017fjb}, implied by the strong attractive character of the $\Omega$--$\Omega$ strong interaction and the fact that the Pauli principle does not apply for this system.

 So far, no experimental data is available for this interaction.
 The measurement of the $\Omega$--$\Omega$ correlation function is extremely challenging and constantly requested by theoreticians.
 During Run 3, the data acquisition of ALICE will be implemented with a dedicated trigger for $\Omega$ decays that can sample the whole $200$\,pb$^{-1}$ of the \pp data taking, resulting in a total of $2\cdot10^{9}$ reconstructed and recorded $\Omega^- \oplus \Omega^+$.
 For the correlation studies, a total of about $500$ $\Omega$--$\Omega$ pairs are expected to be reconstructed with low relative momentum, $k^* < 200$\,\MeVc.